wyutopia/rdf4node/README.md

 ## Initilaztion
 ### Setup project manually
-* Create new express project with command: express --view ejs <project-name>
+* Create new express project with command: express --view ejs nodejs-example
-* Copy all folders inside templates into <project-root-dir>
+* Copy files inside templates into project folders
-* Modify <project-root-dir>/conf/config.json as you need
+* Modify nodejs-example/conf/config.json as you need
 *

 ### You can also using cli to initilze a new project